 Qualifications: Applicants should have a B.S. (or be an upper level undergraduate) in biology, conservation biology, wildlife management, or a related field, and have at least one full season of previous field experience.
 Plans to pursue graduate studies and a career in conservation biology are desirable.
 RAs must be in excellent physical condition (capable of climbing over rugged terrain and able to lift approximately 50 lbs.), have wilderness camping experience, be able to work independently and as part of a team, be capable of working long hours outdoors in variable weather conditions, and be able to work well with people of diverse backgrounds.
 Must be able to sit in a small blind for three hours and maintain focus on data collection.
 A sense of humor, willingness to learn, dedication to wildlife conservation, and interest in seabirds and isolated islands are basic requirements.
 Must provide own binoculars, tent, sleeping pad, and sleeping bag.

-Compensation: Biweekly stipend of $525 plus room, board, worker's compensation insurance coverage, and transportation from the mainland base to and from the research sites.
+Compensation: Biweekly stipend, plus room, board, worker's compensation insurance coverage, and transportation from the mainland base to and from the research sites.

 Available positions: Approximately eleven, depending on funding.